 |Style||Size m2||Prices Fitted||+ Tiled Roof|

-Quotes vary widely depending on the colour, design, internal and exterior decor, number of doors and windows, power options and overall dimensions.
+How much is a conservatory is a pretty vague question, quotes vary widely depending on the size, colour, design, internal and exterior decor, number of doors and windows, power options and overall dimensions.

 The most important considerations to consider when estimating the total cost of a conservatory, however, are building work requirements, planning permission requirements, and whether it will be subject to any building regulations.

-In this section, we’ll take a more detailed look our conservatory price guide and these three factors.
+In this section, we’ll take a more detailed look at how much do conservatories cost by design and style.

 Lean-to conservatories are the most common style in the UK.
 Featuring a basic, three-sided design and usually with a polycarbonate roof, they generally take less time to construct than other styles.